Arpit9110/SY0_701/Domain 1.md

 ## Authentication:
 It refers to the process of verifying the identity of a user or a system.

-"CIA" traid is now a days transformed to:-  "CIANA"  by adding non-repudiation and Authentication making it a security polygon.
+# " CIA triad is now a days transformed to:-  CIANA  by adding non-repudiation and Authentication making it a security polygon."

-# Triple A (AAA) of security: Authentication, Authorization, Accounting.
+## Triple A (AAA) of security: Authentication, Authorization, Accounting.

 ### Authentication:
 It is a security measure that ensure the identity of a individual  or entities about  who they claim to be during starting or accessing a process, data feature.